Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/index-reduce/index-reduce.md

   - `'mean'`: Mean of elements with the same index.
   - `'amax'`: Maximum of elements with the same index.
   - `'amin'`: Minimum of elements with the same index.
-- `incluse_self` (Optional): Determines whether the existing values in the current tensor are included in the reduction operation.
+- `include_self` (Optional): Determines whether the existing values in the current tensor are included in the reduction operation.
   - If `True`, the values already present in the tensor are included.
   - If `False`, only the `source` tensor values contribute to the reduction.